Skip to Content

 Can I change my PIN to something I remember?

-You can change your PIN at an ATM in the UK before you leave, but not abroad
+You can change your PIN at an ATM in the UK before you leave, but not abroad.

 Our recommendation

 We found that the Caxton fx currency card was easy to set up and their website is simple to understand.
-I think this would be a very useful card for parents to give to teenagers who are travelling alone so that they have a more secure way of carrying their cash and the parent has some control over the amounts being spent.
-The Caxton fx currency card also gave a more favourable rate of currency exchange which could be significant if you are spending a lot on holiday.
+I think this would be a very useful card for parents to give to teenagers who are travelling alone.
+It provides a more secure way of carrying their cash and the parent has some control over the amounts being spent.

-You do have to charge the card with a minimum of €150 and then top it up with the same minimum amount, which could be annoying if you are at the end of your holiday and just wanted to charge it with a bit of extra cash.
-I’d prefer to be able to top up the card in smaller increments.
 However you can get the money back off the card at the end of your holiday, albeit with a fee and less favourable currency rate.
-You also need to bear in mind that if the card is lost of stolen your cash should be safe, but you won’t easily be able to get a new card for that holiday.
+You also need to bear in mind that if the card is lost of stolen your cash should be safe.
+However, you won’t easily be able to get a new card for that holiday.
 This means that you shouldn’t rely on the currency card as you sole source of spending money.

 More things to do on Zakynthos